One Picture Gallery, Abergavenny, 2021

-Wayside wonders exhibition took place in Abergavenny and on Instagram during April to July 2020 during the Covid-19 lockdown.
+Wayside wonders exhibitions took place in Abergavenny and on Instagram during April to July during the first wave of Covid-19 lockdowns and later in December 2020.

-The exhibition began by showing painting studies I'd done for colour theory in my art foundation course (yes I still have the folder!) and evolved into painting onto newspaper joined together with masking tape and primed with emulsion.
-In the later paintings I did away with the emulsion (I ran out!) and found that the light coming through the paper was a rather lovely effect and so simply left out the priming stage of the process.
+The exhibition began by showing painting studies I'd done for colour theory in my art foundation course (yes I still have the folder!) and evolved into painting onto newspaper.
+In the later paintings I did away with the emulsion and found that the light coming through the paper was a rather lovely effect and so simply left out the priming stage of the process.

-During lockdown I would often work in my front room - the one with the gallery window in and hear exclamations of surprise, especially from children.
+During lockdown I would often work in my front room, the one with the gallery window in and hear exclamations of surprise and delight, especially from children.

-One of the paintings was using instructions given by fellow artist Ash Roberts and most of the rest of them are word collection paintings, having the starting point of one word, some deviate from pure gesture into something more recognisable.
-Working on such inexpensive material, usually with Gouache due to it's velvety surface, which I'd last used extensively on my art foundation course way back in 2003-5 was incredibly freeing as I'm more usually working on canvas on aluminium.
+One of the paintings was made using instructions given by fellow artist Ash Roberts and most of the rest are word collection paintings, with the starting point of one word.
+Working on such inexpensive material, usually with Gouache due to it's velvety surface was incredibly freeing as I'm more usually working on canvas.

-I updated the images onto a new instagram account:
+I updated the images on instagram accounts: @wayside_wonders and @wynnepaton

 The Clydach Gorge Collaboration show (Exhibition and poetry reading) at the Hen and Chickens, Abergavenny and talk at The Apple Store Gallery, Hereford